The University of Hawai’i at Mānoa Commons Gallery is proud to present Shinea Moon: Memories of a Space Fairy, on view August 31 – September 25, 2022.

-February 7 – May 14, 2021.
+February 7 – December 9, 2021.
 The John Young Museum of Art, University of Hawai’i at Mānoa, is proud to present for the first time in Hawai’i the exhibition Dorothea Lange: The War Relocation Authority Assignment.